jaliss/securesocial/docs/src/manual/source/guide/securing.md

 	  // You can also use SecuredAction.async for async actions def asyncAjaxCall = SecuredAction(ajaxCall = true).async { implicit request =>
-	    // return a Future[SimpleResult] with some json
+	    // return a Future[Result] with some json
 	  }
 	}